Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 So you only have to replace the former functions by these new ones.
 Don't forget to have a look at your contact form *additional settings* tab, where there's usually some code to clear the fields on submit.

 == Changelog ==

+= 4.2.1 =
+* Better compatibility with other CF7 plugins

 = 4.2 =
 * Compatibility with CF7 v4.9 (on_sent_ok is deprecated)